Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 {% endfor %}
 </html>
 ```

+5. Save and exit your text editor.
+For cat use the shortcut:  `CTRL+D`

-When, the above code is rendered it will display the number of meals in your meal store and then loop through the mealstore, displaying the meal name and rating.
-Stencil will work with html tags such as <br /> for a line break.
+When, the above code is rendered it will display the number of meals in your meal store and then loop through the meal store, displaying the meal name and rating.
+Stencil will work with HTML tags such as `<br />` for a line break.
 For more details about Stencil templates see the [Stencil User Guide](http://stencil.fuller.li/en/latest/).

 ### Add Kitura-StencilTemplateEngine dependencies to your server